pluskid/Mocha.jl/docs/tutorial/cifar10.rst

    data_tr_layer = HDF5DataLayer(name="data-train", source="data/train.txt", batch_size=100)
    data_tt_layer = HDF5DataLayer(name="data-test", source="data/test.txt", batch_size=100)

-In order to share the definition of common computation layers, Caffe use the same file to define both the training and test networks, and use *phase* to include and exclude layers that are used only in training or testing phases.
+In order to share the definition of common computation layers, Caffe uses the same file to define both the training and test networks, and uses *phases* to include and exclude layers that are used only in the training or testing phase.
 Mocha does not do this as the layers defined in Julia code are just Julia objects.
 We will simply construct training and test nets with a different subsets of those Julia layer objects.

 .. _convert.jl: https://github.com/pluskid/Mocha.jl/blob/master/examples/cifar10/convert.jl

 ..
-[1] All the CIFAR-10 example related code in Mocha could be found in the ``examples/cifar10`` directory under the source tree.
+[1] All the CIFAR-10 example related code in Mocha can be found in the ``examples/cifar10`` directory under the source tree.

 Computation and Loss Layers